 Blackwater treatment systems for outdoor reuse

 Outdoors is the only place where treated and disinfected blackwater can be safely reused.
 There are many different types of blackwater treatment systems suitable for outdoor use.
-Contact your local council for a list of accredited treatment systems for your area.
+Contact your local government for a list of accredited treatment systems for your area.

 Currently the most common wastewater treatment and reuse system in Australia is the aerated wastewater treatment system and many commercial models are available in all states.
 After the wastewater solids have settled, the effluent is aerated to assist bacterial breakdown of organic matter, followed by a further stage of disinfection, usually using chlorine pellets.